TeamStation AI

 The Platform Paradigm: A New Science of Vetting

 TeamStation AI rejected this broken model.
-We built Axiom Cortex—our proprietary cognitive vetting engine.
-It's a sophisticated socio-technical simulation platform that moves beyond superficial knowledge and measures the deep competencies that are highly correlated with success in modern engineering teams.
+We built Axiom Cortex™Axiom Cortex™TeamStation AI's simulation based cognitive vetting engine.
+It measures engineering competencies through realistic production scenarios, not résumé keywords or trivia, to quantify systems thinking, architectural discipline, failure modeling, and communication under pressure.Learn more →. our proprietary cognitive vetting engine.
+As detailed in our peer reviewed Axiom Cortex architecture paper, it's a sophisticated socio-technical simulation platform that moves beyond superficial knowledge and measures the deep competencies that are highly correlated with success in modern engineering teams.
+Our sequential effort incentives research proves why this approach outperforms legacy vendor models mathematically.
 We don't hire from a spreadsheet; we route talent from a computational graph.

 Our Method: Cognitive Measurement